K-Johnson-Horrigan/genetic-programming/README.md

+# NOTE: CSE812 project is NOT on this branch, it is on the routers branch!!

 # genetic-programming

 This fork contains edits made for the final CS824 class project.
 To run experiments, from the main directory run: